 Mismanaged iron in the brain has been observed in autopsies of people with neurodegenerative diseases: Alzheimer’s, early onset Parkinson’s, epilepsy, multiple sclerosis, and Huntington’s disease.

-Caucasians are the people most at risk for the classic type of hemochromatosis.
+People of Northern European ancestry are most at risk for the classic type of hemochromatosis.
 More than one million Americans have the genes for this type.
-However, there are other gene combinations that result in hemochromatosis regardless of a person's ethnicity.
-It is estimated that as much as or more than 16 million Americans have some degree of elevated iron and are at risk for the same diseases that occur in people with the untreated classic type: bone and joint disease, cirrhosis, liver cancer, diabetes, hypothyroidism, hypogonadism, infertility, impotence, depression, or premature death due to liver or heart failure.
+However, there are other gene combinations that result in hemochromatosis regardless of a person’s ethnicity.
+It is estimated that as many as 16 million Americans have some degree of elevated iron and are at risk for the same diseases that occur in people with the untreated classic type: bone and joint disease, cirrhosis, liver cancer, diabetes mellitus, hypothyroidism, hypogonadism, infertility, impotence, depression, or premature death due to liver or heart failure.

 THE DANGERS OF MISDIAGNOSIS

 Gerry Koenig’s Story required 2 liver transplants due to misdiagnosis.